top of page

 • Will I have to agree a contract?

 Before our initial session, I will send you a psychotherapy and counselling contract that outlines important details such as fees, payment, cancellations, confidentiality, and more.
 If we decide to work together, this contract will help ensure that we do so within safe and clear boundaries.
 There is no tie-in period, and you are free to end therapy at any time.
+You can view my psychotherapy and counselling agreement here

 • What is your cancellation policy?